"

 “We’ll need you to pass a 3G test if you’d like employment here.”

 What information can you glean from these statements?
 Any?
-If not, it’s no reason to worry, they contain a lot of unfamiliar terms for the uninitiated.
-However, in a fabrication environment, these statements are everyday shop talk, and necessary for communicating about common welding tasks.
+They contain a lot of terms that are unfamiliar for the uninitiated, so if you can’t interpret their meanings right now, it’s no reason to worry.
+However, these statements are everyday shop talk in a fabrication environment, and necessary for communicating about common welding tasks.

-The goal of this chapter is to help you, the reader, build a vocabulary.
+The goal of this chapter is to help you build a vocabulary for a competent career in welding.
 In the following pages, we’ll cover the terms and principles necessary to identify different types of welds, the parts of those welds, how their size is determined, and the different welding positions.

 Objectives